raspdevpy/ccdoc/guide/Text/Array/advancedTextSplit.md

 # $advancedTextSplit
-First field is the message we want to split and get indexes from second field would be the split used in the text and the next field would get the value of the index, setting this index value as the new text.
-Next fields work as splitter and new index.
+The first field is the message we want to split and get indexes for.
+The second field would be the split used in the text, and the next field would get the value of the index, setting this index value as the new text.
+The next fields work as splitters and new indexes.

 ::: danger Currently bugged
 don't even respond at all